-Study of total quality control (TQC) and management (including Deming's philosophy), quality planning, quality cost principles, problem-solving methods and tools, the use of statistical methods for quality control and improvement, vendor relations, reliability concepts, and recent developments in quality; for example, quality function deployment (QFD) and Taguchi methods.
+Study of total quality management(TQM) (including Deming's philosophy), quality planning, quality cost principles, problem-solving methods and tools, the use of statistical methods for quality control and improvement, vendor relations, reliability concepts, and recent developments in quality; for example, quality function deployment (QFD) and Taguchi methods.
 The course focus is on the management and continuous improvement of quality and productivity in manufacturing and service organizations.
-(BBUQ781 or equivalent) Credit 4
+(BBUQ781 or equivalent)